supercollider/supercollider/README_LINUX.md

 SuperCollider is presently hosted on Github:
 <https://github.com/SuperCollider/SuperCollider>

-To obtain the SuperCollider source code, download a release tarball, or clone the repository with `git`.
+To obtain the SuperCollider source code, download a release tarball or clone the repository with `git`.

 SuperCollider releases are available to download here: